Subhasmita696/Plants_Of_Paradise/README.md

 This project demonstrates end-to-end DevOps architecture including infrastructure provisioning, containerization, automated deployment, and observability.

+> 💡 This project was designed and implemented end-to-end by me, covering infrastructure, CI/CD, deployment, and monitoring.

 A modern, full-stack microservices-based e-commerce platform for managing and selling plants.
 Built with React, Node.js, MySQL, and Docker.

+## 👨‍💻 My Contributions

+- Designed and implemented end-to-end DevOps architecture
+- Built CI/CD pipelines using GitHub Actions / Azure DevOps
+- Provisioned cloud infrastructure using Terraform (AWS & Azure)
+- Containerized applications using Docker
+- Deployed microservices on Kubernetes (EKS/AKS) using Helm
+- Implemented GitOps workflow using ArgoCD
+- Integrated monitoring with Prometheus and Grafana
+- Applied security scanning using Trivy

 **📚 [READ THE COMPLETE GUIDE →](COMPLETE_GUIDE.md)**